-|quartz crystal point|
+|Quartz crystal point|

-ORIGINAL ARTISAN JEWELRY.
+ORIGINAL ARTISAN JEWELLERY.

 The simple but elegant Amazonite bracelet you see in the picture below is actually easy to make.
 I will teach you the basics plus some tips so you can design and create your own "original" bracelets after this.
 Follow the steps and you'll be fine.
 If you have questions, you can ask me anytime.
 Just post your comments here.